-Program Fees: Are generated semi-monthly on the 1st and the 15th of the month according to assigned income category.
-A multiple child reduction of 15% is applied to the least expensive care option when more than one child from the same household is enrolled.
+Program Fees: Are generated semi-monthly on the 1st and the 15th of the month.
 Parents can pay monthly fees for regularly scheduled Full Day, Part Day and Part Time Care in monthly or semi-monthly installments.
 Incoming Families make their 10% non-refundable initial payment for care at the time they accept the child care space offered by the CYS Parent Central Services Office.
 Services will be terminated if full payment plus late fee charges for the month are not received by the last working day of the month unless a command approved financial hardship waiver has been initiated.

-- Hourly Care fees: The Standard Army-wide hourly care rate is \$5 per hour per child for ALL CYS programs regardless of Total Family Income (TFI) category.
+• Hourly Care fees: The Standard Army-wide hourly care rate is \$5 per hour per child for ALL CYS programs regardless of Total Family Income (TFI) category.
 Multiple Child Reductions do not apply to hourly care.
 Hourly care payment is due at the time of pick-up.
 Failure to make the payment will result in termination of availability of child care services.
 Same day or walk-ins may be accepted on a space available basis.
 Reservations for childcare can be made up to 30 days in advance through WebTrac or by calling Whitside North at 785-240-6739.
 Patrons have up to 15 minutes past reservation time to arrive before a \$10 No Show fee is assessed and reservation is canceled.
-No Show fees must be paid in full before further reservations are honored. - CYS WEBTRAC Payments: Some CYS programs allow patrons to make online payments.
-Please contact your local Parent Central Services for availability of WebTrac payment options.
+No Show fees must be paid in full before further reservations are honored.

+• CYS WEBTRAC Payments: Fort Riley CYS is able to take online payments through WebTrac.
+Contact Parent Central Services for access